A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 region policy

-A region policy is a type of policy that limits which regions may be used to create cloud resources and environments.
-For example, if you used data from a collection that had a region policy, your cloud environment and analysis outputs must be kept within the regions specified by the policy.
+A region policy is a type of policy that limits which regions may be used to create cloud resources and apps.
+For example, if you used data from a collection that had a region policy, your app and analysis outputs must be kept within the regions specified by the policy.
 When a region policy is applied to a workspace outside of the prescribed regions, the default resource region must be updated in order to comply with the policy requirements.
 You don’t need to migrate data that was in the workspace before the policy was applied, and references to data aren’t affected.

 Requester Pays